PreICO/graphenebot/README.md

 ## Fork
 Master repository is [github.com/lorien/daysandbox_bot](https://github.com/lorien/daysandbox_bot).
-Fork is initiated to make the bot remove any links and not only from users that joined the group less than 24 hours ago.
+Fork is initiated to make the bot remove any links FOREVER.
+Except links to steemit.com and golos.io blogs and any graphene projects from whitelist.
+Modificate whitelist file for adding your lovly graphene project.
+Thx